build-cpp/cmkr/README.md

 ```

 ## Usage
-cmkr parses cmake.toml files (using toml11) at the project directory.
+cmkr parses cmake.toml files (using toml11 by Toru Niina) at the project directory.
 A basic hello world format with the minimum required fields:
 ```toml
 [cmake]
 minimum = "3.14"